 7.2.5 Other Absolute Dating Techniques

-Fission Track: Fission track dating relies on damage to the crystal lattice produced when the unstable 238U decays to the daughter product 234Th releasing an alpha particle.
+Fission Track: Fission track dating relies on damage to the crystal lattice produced when unstable 238U decays to the daughter product 234Th and releases an alpha particle.
 These two decay products move in opposite directions from each other through the crystal lattice leaving a visible track of damage.
 This is common in uranium-bearing mineral grains such as apatite.
 The tracks are large and can be visually counted under an optical microscope.
 The number of tracks correspond to the age of the grains.
 Fission track dating works from about 100,000 to 2 billion (1 × 105 to 2 × 109) years ago.
 Fission track dating has also been used as a second clock to confirm dates obtained by other methods .

 7.3 Fossils and Evolution

 7.3.1 Types of Preservation

-Remnants or impressions of hard parts such as a marine clam shell or dinosaur bone are the most common types of fossil .
-The original material of these hard parts has almost always been replaced with new minerals.
-These minerals preserve much of the shape but the original material is gone.
-The following are types of fossil preservation are actual preservation, permineralization, molds and casts, carbonization, and trace fossils.
+Remnants or impressions of hard parts, such as a marine clam shell or dinosaur bone, are the most common types of fossils .
+The original material has almost always been replaced with new minerals that preserve much of the shape of the original shell, bone, or cell.
+The common types of fossil preservation are actual preservation, permineralization, molds and casts, carbonization, and trace fossils.